GRAVITATION

 hence \(b=\frac{d\lambda}{dt}{1\over c}\left(\frac{1}{1-\frac{R_s}{r}}\right)\) by replacing \(\varepsilon\) by its value in \(b^2=\frac{c^2l^2}{\varepsilon^2}\).

-By writing \(\frac{d\lambda}{dt}=\frac{\frac{d\varphi}{dt}}{\frac{d\varphi}{d\lambda}}\), then we have \(b=\frac{r^2}{c}\frac{d\varphi}{dt}\left(\frac{1}{1-\frac{R_s}{r}}\right)\simeq\frac{r^2}{c}\frac{d\varphi}{dt}\) for \(r\gg R_s.\hspace{2cm}\)(3.i)
+By writing \(\frac{d\lambda}{dt}=\frac{\frac{d\varphi}{dt}}{\frac{d\varphi}{d\lambda}}\), then we have \(b=\frac{r^2}{c}\frac{d\varphi}{dt}\left(\frac{1}{1-\frac{R_s}{r}}\right)\simeq\frac{r^2}{c}\frac{d\varphi}{dt}\) for \(r\gg R_s\hspace{2cm}\)(3.i).

 On the other hand, if the photon is emitted in the direction \(x\) with \(r\gg R_s\), the trajectory of the photon is initially at constant \(y\) = impact parameter of the photon with respect to the massive object, which is written \(y_{em}=r\sin\varphi\simeq r\varphi\) for \(r\gg R_s\), which gives \(\varphi\simeq\frac{y_{em}}{r}\) or \(\frac{d\varphi}{dt}\simeq-{1\over r^2}\frac{dr}{dt}y_{em}\).